Huobi closes crypto derivatives as part of wind-down for Chinese traders By Cointelegraph - Up News Info

-Major cryptocurrency exchange Huobi has ended futures and other derivatives trading in mainland China today, as planned.
+Major cryptocurrency exchange Huobi ended futures and other derivatives trading in mainland China on Friday, as planned.

-Earlier this month, cryptocurrency exchange announced on its website that it will settle all futures, contracts, and other derivatives activities for all Chinese consumers today, as part of the larger plan to cease operations in the country.
+Earlier this month, the cryptocurrency exchange announced on its website that it would settle all futures contracts and other derivatives activities for all Chinese consumers on Friday as part of the larger plan to cease operations in the country.

 Continue Reading on Coin Telegraph